Research

 Unusually altruistic groups

 Most people are kind and generous towards friends and family.
 But some people engage in acts of altruism towards distant others - such as non-directed kidney donation.
-My research aims to understand what is unique about those who engage in unusually altruistic acts.
+My research aims to understand what is unique about those who engage in unusually altruistic acts (put another way, those who have an expansive moral circle).
 To date, I have conducted research with people who have taken the Giving What We Can pledge to donate at least 10% of their income to effective charities, and with children who choose to become vegetarian in meat-eating families.
-I am always interested in meeting and working with other altruistic groups or individuals!
+I am always interested in meeting and working with other altruistic groups or individuals so please feel free reach out to me!